 Job title: Chief of Vision and Difference

 Before turning 25, Cassandra Nordell-MacLean launched two successful building and design companies, one of which, William Standen Co., was named one of the country’s fastest growing companies in 2013, posting 786 per cent growth over four years.
 Of the recipients, Cassandra was among the 11 per cent with female CEOs.
 Today, she is a recognized leader in the North American kitchen and design industry and counts a place in the National Kitchen and Bath Association’s 30 under 30 among her many awards.
 She uses her expertise to give back to her community by designing spaces for charities such as Habitat for Humanity.

 Job title: Owner

 Paul Zorad is an innovative thinker who became an early adopter of energy efficient LED lighting technology and helped introduce it to the North American market through his company, Zortech Industries.
 Serving clients from retail, commercial, entertainment and residential sectors, the electronics engineering technology graduate designs new energy efficient products to reduce their carbon footprint.
 His company also evaluates LED technology to ensure only the highest quality products are used.
 Paul is committed to his community, regularly contributing his technical skills to local events.
 He has been honoured through community and business awards as well as had his products featured on several HGTV renovation shows.

-Every year in May, the Board of Governors of Georgian College recognizes graduates who:
+Every year in May, the Georgian College Board of Governors recognizes graduates who:

 - have achieved an exceptionally high level of career success